 Lawyers in our reimbursement practice have had leading roles in the following representative matters:

-- Currently representing more than 400 hospitals in pending litigation in federal court challenging a 0.2% reduction to the PPS payment rate per discharge, as adopted in conjunction with the promulgation of the so-called “two-midnight” rule.
+- Currently representing more than 400 hospitals in pending litigation in federal court challenging a 0.2 percent reduction to the PPS payment rate per discharge, as adopted in conjunction with the promulgation of the so-called “two-midnight” rule.

 - Represented approximately 700 hundred hospitals as lead negotiators of a global settlement of the rural floor budget neutrality issue after having successfully overturned the rural floor budget neutrality adjustment to the inpatient PPS payment rates in the national lead case.
 630 F.3d 203 (D.C.
 Cir.
 2011).
 It has been reported that the global settlement involved payment of more than $4 billion to thousands of hospitals across the country.